gajabaar/2023-summer/acceptance/README.md

 making sure your work is documented on your end and on our end.

-To send in the pull request, you can view the main README.md document on this same repository.
 For this task, your pull request must have the following three files:
-- acceptance/<github-id>/12-integer-to-roman.c
+- acceptance/\<github-id>/12-integer-to-roman.c
-- acceptance/<github-id>/13-roman-to-integer.c
+- acceptance/\<github-id>/13-roman-to-integer.c
-- acceptance/<github-id>/71-simplify-path.c
+- acceptance/\<github-id>/71-simplify-path.c

 Extra tips:
 - .c part will change as per your choice of language.